RobotLocomotion/drake/examples/hardware_sim/README.md

-This directory contains an example program that illustrates how to use Drake's YAML configuration fragments to set up and run a simulator.
+This directory contains example programs that illustrate how to use Drake's YAML configuration fragments to set up and run a simulator.

+The same demo is available independently as either C++ or Python.

-To see the demo, run:
+To see the C++ demo, run:

 $ cd drake
 $ bazel run //tools:meldis -- -w &
+$ bazel run //examples/hardware_sim:demo_cc

+To see the Python demo, run:

+$ cd drake
+$ bazel run //tools:meldis -- -w &
-$ bazel run //examples/hardware_sim:demo
+$ bazel run //examples/hardware_sim:demo_py

 At the moment, the capabilities demonstrated by the example are somewhat limited.
 We will be adding more features in the near future.